Off the top of your head, could you tell the 10 social media mistakes to avoid?

 This one’s a huge mistake on social media!
 It’s confusing to people when they see a different colour scheme or logo for your brand, on different media.
 This makes your brand unmemorable.
 So make sure that your branding is consistent throughout all platforms, and hence recognizable.
 People may not read everything but they may remember a picture or a logo.

 Don’t think that a growing number of followers on social media equates to ROI.
 If these followers are, at the end of the day, not engaging with you or buying your products or services, then these numbers don’t really count.
 Instead, target the followers that focus on your message and brand.
 Facebook Pixel is a website plugin that you can use to measure the effectiveness of an ad campaign.
 You can use the data to create custom audiences for your ads and measure conversion rates for that audience.
 But remember to review, test and repeat for better optimization.

-While these are only 10 common social media mistakes businesses make on social media, there are more.
+While these are only 10 common mistakes businesses make on social media, there are more.
 But for starters, you could learn from these, and avoid the pitfalls that gave a few businesses these learnings!

 Think strategy, plan accordingly, be consistent, and mostly, have fun!